Fay B. Kaigler Children's Book Festival

 The Ambassador Program provides free registration to the three-day event and shared housing in exchange for volunteer service at the festival.
 Meals and travel expenses are not included.
-Prior to the festival, Ambassadors write speaker bios for the program and keynote introductions.
+Prior to the festival, Ambassadors write keynote introductions.
 Ambassadors are expected to be in attendance for all Book Festival events and are asked to do various duties throughout the festival, including but not limited to: taking head counts, handing out evaluations, helping with speaker setup, collecting lunch tickets, as well as other duties as they arise.
 Ambassadors are expected to be courteous and professional at all times.
 The dress code is business casual.